Arthur Curley: American Library Association

+Memorial Lecture held at ALA Midwinter Conferences.
+The lectures were intended to explore the intersection of libraries with intellectual, cultural, and political spheres.

 Views

 Curley was known to be politically astute, and was tremendously concerned with how the function of the library as an institution was viewed by the public.
 Although he understood the important role of providing information, he was emphatic that libraries needed to be seen first and foremost as "humanistic institutions".
 He saw libraries as embodying the best of America's hopes and as the physical "repository of their values and aspirations" for each and every community.
 As such, he believed that a strong commitment to collection building based on community needs was essential at every library and he was fiercely critical of "libraries [that] lowered their collection building sights in the name of resource-sharing or 'access over ownership'".